Fat face: Historical background

 Great changes took place in the style of printed letters available from type foundries in the hundred years after 1750.
 At the beginning of this period, fonts in Latin-alphabet printing were predominantly intended for book printing.
 The modern concept of text faces having companion bold fonts did not exist, although some titling capitals were quite bold; if a bolder effect was intended blackletter might be used.

 From the arrival of roman type around 1475 to the late eighteenth century, relatively little development in letter design took place, as most fonts of the period were intended for body text, and they stayed relatively similar in design, generally ignoring local styles of lettering or newer "pointed-pen" styles of calligraphy.

 Starting in the late seventeenth century, typefounders developed what are now called transitional and then Didone types.
 These typefaces had daringly slender horizontals and serif details, catching up to the steely calligraphy and copperplate engraving styles of the period, that could show off the increasingly high quality of paper and printing technology of the period.
 In addition, Didone typefaces had a strictly vertical stress: without exception, the vertical lines were thicker than the horizontals, creating a much more geometric and modular design.

 A major development of the early nineteenth century was the arrival of the printed poster and increasing use of printing for publicity and advertising material.
 This presumably caused a desire to make eye-catching new types of letters available for printing.
 Large typefaces clearly intended for poster use began to appear in London in the second half of the eighteenth century, introduced by the typefounders Thomas Cottrell and by William Caslon II by 1764, although casting large metal type in sand for book titles was used for centuries before that.
 Caslon's were apparently marketed for use by stagecoach services, with lists of towns on the specimen sheets.
 Although influenced by a textbook on architectural lettering, they still remained similar to magnified body text forms, rather than a new departure, although they did establish one precedent later followed by both fat face typefaces and modern face types generally, that numerals were at a fixed height rather than the old text figures of variable height.

 The term "fat face" itself is older than the modern genre.
-Meaning typefaces bolder than normal weight (but only slighly, by modern standards) it was used in 1683 by Joseph Moxon as "a broad-stemmed letter".
+Meaning typefaces bolder than normal weight (but only slightly, by modern standards) it was used in 1683 by Joseph Moxon as "a broad-stemmed letter".
 Reference books on printing from the nineteenth century also used it to refer to new Didone typefaces that were bolder than before but still intended for printing body text or poetry.